The Evil Queen might actually find love again!

 Exclusive Once Upon a Time Sneak Peek: Zelena tries to poison David!

-[Warning: This story contains major spoilers from the season premiere of Once Upon a Time.
+[Warning: This story contains major spoilers from Sunday's Once Upon a Time.
 Read at your own risk!]

 The Wicked Witch's true identity was finally revealed during Sunday's Once Upon a Time.
 And while her lineage wasn't a huge surprise, we did get some insight into whyshe cast the new curse and we also welcomed back a familiar face.
 No, we're not talking about Ruby (Meghan Ory), who made the briefest of appearances.